sgladstone/com.fountaintribe.hebrewcalendarhelper/README.md

 # CiviCRM Configurations created by this extension

 ## Custom Data Sets
 - "Extended Date Information" Used to indicate if an individual was born/died before sunset.
+This can be edited when editing any individual.
-- "Yahrzeit Preferences"
+- "Yahrzeit Preferences" Used to indicate track mourner preferences for various yahrzeits observed.
+This can be edited when editing a yahrzeit relationship.
-- "Yahrzeit Dates (Calculated Automatically)"
+- "Yahrzeit Dates (Calculated Automatically)" - Nothing in this area is editable.
-- "Hebrew Birth Dates (Calculated Automatically)"
+- "Hebrew Birth Dates (Calculated Automatically)" - Nothing in this area is editable.
-- "Memorial Plaque Info" used for track information, such as if a deceased person has a memorial plaque, the location of the plaque, etc. This area is also used to integrate with the electronic yahrzeit system from Yahrzeitronix (sales@yahrzeitronix.com)
+- "Memorial Plaque Info" used for track information, such as if a deceased person has a memorial plaque, the location of the plaque, etc. This can be edited when editing any deceased individual.
+This area is also used to integrate with the electronic yahrzeit system from Yahrzeitronix (sales@yahrzeitronix.com)
-- "Religious"  Used to track religious information about individuals, such as their Hebrew name, tribe, etc.
+- "Religious"  Used to track religious information about individuals, such as their Hebrew name, Hebrew names of parents, etc. This can be edited when edited any individual.

 ## Custom Contact Types

-"Deceased" based on Individual
+"Deceased" based on Individual.
+This is set automatically.
+There is no need for the user to edit this.

 ## Custom Relationship Types